dockstore/dockstore-support/README.md

 ## Downloader

-This is the script to backup dockstore images from quay.io into Openstack
+This is the script to download images from OpenStack to the user's local file system.
 ```
 java -jar target/downloader.jar --bucket-name clientbucket --key-prefix client --destination-dir /home/ubuntu/downloaderEx
 ```